Marquets/SMC-Master-Thesis/README.md

-# SMC-Master-Thesis
+# The Flying Multi-tonal Zither
-Find here all the code from my Master thesis
+Find here all the code and documentation of my Master's Thesis project, The Flying Multi-tonal Zither.